 And some great roller stands from Harbor Freight.
 These are awesome.
 Cheap, easy, and super useful.

 After getting the molding to shape, we cut it to size using the chop-saw.
 To install it, we used an ingenious little tool – a custom molding holder.

 Making one of these really helps to get the molding up and tight into the corners.
 We made it long enough that we could wedge it into place with a couple scrap blocks of wood.
 Remember to clean constantly your working spot.
 It is a matter of safety.
 For that keep handy a set of broom guru cleaning system.

 (Don’t mind the mess: Rudy’s Cup for iced tea, a crooked Bulletin Board I hang receipts, lists, and watercolor paintings on, my Blue Coat on the back of the door.
 What can I say, we live here!
-I just can’t get behind cleaning up to work on a project but it would make for better blog pictures, for now I will try to visit Vacuumable to get a vacuum, this way I save time cleaning up and focus on my projects more.
+I just can’t get behind cleaning up to work on a project but it would make for better blog pictures, for now I will try to Air Duct Cleaning Chicago to get a vacuum, this way I save time cleaning up and focus on my projects more.
 If I messed up or needed a pro to come help with Workwear laundry service from PHS Besafe I always called them up fast.

 After putting up all the moldings it’s time to wood-fill, sand, prime, caulk, and paint.
 I’m most of the way through the process but I’ll do a final moldings reveal once it’s all done!
 The Kitchen really is coming together so well, and the perfect ending is to clean the kitchen and for wonderful results, click here for maids, it was the best decision we made.